-- Any blouse, polo, oxford, turtleneck, t-shirt, or various "feminine fit" collarless shirt is permitted. - Sleeveless tops and sleeveless dresses are permitted, provided that the "seam across the shoulder" (the strap) is "three-fingers-width" or greater. - Tank tops and spaghetti straps are not permitted. - Girls should wear a solid color undershirt/camisole, particularly with all cropped "feminine cut" tops. - Girls should not wear short tops that just "graze" the waist of pants. - Bare midriffs are not permitted. - The neckline of tops must be worn with modesty to avoid visible cleavage.
+- Any blouse, polo, oxford, turtleneck, t-shirt, or various "feminine fit" collarless shirt is permitted. - Sleeveless tops and sleeveless dresses are permitted, provided that the "seam across the shoulder" (the strap) is "three-fingers-width" or greater. - Tank tops and spaghetti straps are not permitted. - Girls should wear a solid color undershirt/camisole, particularly with all cropped "feminine cut" tops. - Girls should not wear short tops that just "graze" the waist of pants. - o Bare midriffs are not permitted. - The neckline of tops must be worn with modesty to avoid visible cleavage. - Tops must be in good condition and have minimal to no signs of discoloration and stains.